Bag0niku/ML_Clustering_Crypto/README.md

 ### When you used those grouping results and apply them to the "total coins mined" vs "total coin supply" scatter plot you get:
 ![scatter plot](/Images/supply_scatter_1.png)

-### Those 2 outliers make the graph harder to see, lets zoom in on the clump.
+### Those 2 outliers make the rest of the graph harder to see, lets zoom in on the clump.
 ![zoomed scatter plot](/Images/supply_scatter_zoom.png)